Manitoba Highway 6: Route description

 PTH 6 begins in the Interlake Region on the outskirts of Winnipeg in the Rural Municipality of Rosser at an at-grade intersection with PTH 101, which also marks the beginning of the Northern Woods and Water Route, with the road continuing as Patterson Road.
-It heads west, concurrent (overlapped) with the Northern Woods and Water Route, to have a short concurrency with PR 236 and cross the Prairie Dog Central Railway, where it curves northwest and begins paralleling the rail line as it goes through a switchback.
-The highway passes through the hamlet of Grosse Isle, where it has intersections with PR 321 and PR 322 as well as briefly crossing into the Rural Municipality of Rockwood before entering the Rural Municipality of Woodlands.
+It heads west, concurrent (overlapped) with the Northern Woods and Water Route, to meet PR 236 at a Roundabout and cross the Prairie Dog Central Railway, where it curves northwest and begins paralleling the rail line as it goes through a switchback.
+The highway passes through the hamlets of Gordon and Grosse Isle, where it has intersections with PR 321 and PR 322 as well as briefly crossing into the Rural Municipality of Rockwood before entering the Rural Municipality of Woodlands.

 PTH 6 continues due northwest to have intersections with PTH 67 and PR 227 as it goes through a couple switchbacks along a bypass of Warren.
 The road previously passed directly through town along what is now Railway Avenue.
 The Prairie Dog Central Railway ends here and PTH 6 continues to have an intersection with PR 323 before traveling through the hamlet of Woodlands, where it has a junction with PR 518 at the northern end of town.
 The highway has intersections with PR 411 and PR 248 as it passes within 6 km of the western shores of the Shoal Lakes before traveling through Lake Francis.

 PTH 6 now enters the Rural Municipality of St. Laurent and has a junction with Twin Beach Road, which leads to Twin Lakes Beach (Twin Beaches), before traveling through the community of St. Laurent, where it begins paralleling the eastern coastline of Lake Manitoba and has an intersection with PR 415.
 The highway curves due northward at the community of Oak Point, leaving the lake's coastline and crossing into the Rural Municipality of Coldwell.